Want to know which bait is the most successful for catching rats?

 A rat problem is something you need to resolve double-time because rats can carry some nasty diseases!
 After all, you have your health to consider.

-In this post, we are going to take a look at the bait that I use for trapping rats, in the order that I use them.
+In this post, we will take a look at the bait that I use for trapping rats in the order that I use them.

 One top tip from me: Scatter some of the rat trap bait around the trap too.
 I do this for three excellent reasons:

 - It will attract the rat to the area of the trap

 - It lulls the rat into a false sense of security

 - The extra food will help to mask any human scent on the trap

 Rats have an excellent sense of smell and will be very wary of anything new in their environment.
 If they sense that a human may have touched it, the rat might avoid your trap.

 If you have rats in your attic, they will already be aware of the items in your attic.
-Anything new will be avoided… leaving a scattering of bait around the rat traps will help tempt it!
+Rats will avoid anything new.
+Leaving a scattering of bait around the rat traps will help tempt it!